-What does “Supermarionation” have to do with the 1964 Good Friday Earthquake in Alaska?
-Right after the quake, one of the first questions all of us …
+What does “Supermarionation” have to do with the 1964 Good Friday Earthquake in Anchorage?
+Right after the quake, one of the first questions all of …

 Shaking on Boniface Road

 We lived in a trailer court on Boniface road.
-It started as a dull roar and vibration as you expect when a jet flies over.
-This time the roar and …
+The 1964 Alaska earthquake started as a dull roar and vibration as you expect when a jet flies over. …

 Ground fissures were opening up all around me as the earth began to shake more violently than ever before.
-Suddenly, I knew I could die if I didn't somehow …
+I was 17 years old and suddenly, I knew …

 I Remember 64

 I was 11 years old in 1964 and living with my parents in the Turnagain By The Sea residential area on Captain Cook Blvd.
-It was a snowy day, grey …
+It was a snowy day, gray …

 The Street just Disappeared Not rated yet